satoshi-ikehata/SDM-UniPS-CVPR2023/README.md

 ## Citation

-If you find our work useful, please consider citing our paper:
+If you find this repository useful, please consider citing this paper:

 ```bibtex
 @inproceedings{ikehata2023sdmunips,